 A matrix structure provides for reporting levels both horizontally as well as vertically.
-Employees may be part of a functional group (i.e. production) but may serve on a team that supports new product development.
+Employees may be part of a functional group (i.e. engineer) but may serve on a team that supports new product development (i.e. new album).
 This kind of structure may have members of different groups working together to develop a new product line.

 Functional organizational structures are the most common.
 A structure of this type groups individuals by specific functions performed.
 Common departments such as human resources, accounting and purchasing are organized by separating each of these areas and managing them independently of the others.

-Another common structure is to be organized by specific product type.
-Each product group falls within the reporting structure of a senior leadership person and that person oversees everything related to that particular product line.
+Another common structure is to be organized by a specific product type.
+Each product group falls within the reporting structure of an executive and that person oversees everything related to that particular product line.

-Deliberate time and thought should always go into the design of an organization’s structure.
+Deliberate time and thought should go into the design of an organization’s structure.
 This is important so employees have a visual of how the organization functions and understands the chain-of-command.
-Operating within a defined structure with good communication processes and work-flows help to ensure more efficient management of resources – people, time and money.
+Operating within a defined structure, with good communication processes and work-flows, help to ensure efficient management of resources – people, time and money.

 photo by: Susan Renee